 3. The free tier was quietly removed in 2025

-Starting March 25, 2025, new SendGrid accounts receive a 60-day timed free trial instead of the previous permanent free tier, allowing up to 3,000 emails per month during the trial window only.
-After 60 days, you’re on a paid plan.
+From May, 2025, new accounts get a 60-day free trial (up to 6,000 emails/month) instead of the previous permanent free tier.
+After 60 days, you’re on a paid plan – cutting the time low-volume and early-stage users have to test.

 4. The cost cliff at scale